FLAME: Taming Backdoors in Federated Learning (Extended Version 1): Experimental Results

 \subsection{Resilience to Adaptive Attacks}

-Given sufficient knowledge about \ourname, an adversary may seek to use adaptive attacks to bypass the defense layers.
+Given sufficient knowledge about \ourname, an adversary may seek to use adaptive attacks to bypass the defense components.
 In this section, we analyze such attack scenarios and strategies including \textit{changing the injection strategy}, \textit{model alignment}, and \textit{model obfuscation}.

-\textbf{Changing the Injection Strategy.} The adversary may attempt to simultaneously inject several backdoors in order to execute different attacks on the system in parallel or to circumvent the clustering defense (cf. \sect\ref{sec:existing-attacks}). \ourname is also effective against such attacks (cf. Fig.~\ref{fig:cluster-example} on p.~\pageref{fig:cluster-example}).
-To further investigate the resilience of \ourname against such attacks, we conduct two experiments: (1) assigning different backdoors to malicious clients and (2) letting a malicious client inject several backdoors.
-We conduct these experiments with $K = 100$ clients of which $K' = 40$ are malicious on the \iotTraffic\xspace dataset with each type of Mirai attack representing a backdoor.
-In the first experiment, we evaluate \ourname for $0, 1, 2$, $4$, and $8$ backdoors meaning that the number of malicious clients for each backdoor is $0, 40, 20, 10,$ and $5$.
+\textbf{Changing the Injection Strategy.} The adversary \adversaryClient\xspace may attempt to inject several backdoors simultaneously to execute different attacks on the system in parallel or to circumvent the clustering defense (cf. \sect\ref{sec:existing-attacks}). \ourname is also effective against such attacks (cf. Fig.~\ref{fig:cluster-example}).
+To further investigate the resilience of \ourname against such attacks, we conduct two experiments: 1) assigning different backdoors to malicious clients and 2) letting each malicious client inject several backdoors. \minorRevision{\addressedComment{E1} To ensure that each backdoor is injected by a sufficient number of clients, we increased the PMR for this experiment.}{} We conducted these experiments with $n = 100$ clients of which $k = 40$ are malicious on the \iotTraffic\xspace dataset with each type of Mirai attack representing a backdoor.
+First, we evaluate \ourname for $0, 1, 2$, $4$, and $8$ backdoors, meaning that the number of malicious clients for each backdoor is $0, 40, 20, 10,$ and $5$.
 Our experimental results show that our approach is effective in mitigating the attacks as $\ba = 0\% \pm 0.0\%$ in all cases, with $\tpr = 95.2\% \pm 0.0\%$, and $\tnr = 100.0\% \pm 0.0\%$.
 For the second experiment, 4 backdoors are injected by each of the 40 malicious clients.
-Also in this case, the results show that \ourname can completely mitigate the backdoors.
+Also, in this case, the results show that \ourname can completely mitigate the backdoors.